Loaezo/calculator_java/README.md

 To start the project, you can use an IDE such as NetBeans or VSCode with the required dependencies installed.
 Simply clone this repo and run the project.

-There are som edge cases that have not been handled yet, and some refactorng is needed.
+There are some edge cases that have not been handled yet, and some refactorng is needed.
 Feel free to fork the repo and mabe even create a pull request!